cockroachdb/docs/v2.1/transactions.md

 CockroachDB supports bundling multiple SQL statements into a single all-or-nothing transaction.
 Each transaction guarantees [ACID semantics](https://en.wikipedia.org/wiki/ACID) spanning arbitrary tables and rows, even when data is distributed.
 If a transaction succeeds, all mutations are applied together with virtual simultaneity.
 If any part of a transaction fails, the entire transaction is aborted, and the database is left unchanged.
 CockroachDB guarantees that while a transaction is pending, it is isolated from other concurrent transactions with serializable [isolation](#isolation-levels).

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}For a detailed discussion of CockroachDB transaction semantics, see <a href="https://www.cockroachlabs.com/blog/how-cockroachdb-distributes-atomic-transactions/">How CockroachDB Does Distributed Atomic Transactions</a> and <a href="https://www.cockroachlabs.com/blog/serializable-lockless-distributed-isolation-cockroachdb/">Serializable, Lockless, Distributed: Isolation in CockroachDB</a>.
+For a detailed discussion of CockroachDB transaction semantics, see [How CockroachDB Does Distributed Atomic Transactions](https://www.cockroachlabs.com/blog/how-cockroachdb-distributes-atomic-transactions/) and [Serializable, Lockless, Distributed: Isolation in CockroachDB](https://www.cockroachlabs.com/blog/serializable-lockless-distributed-isolation-cockroachdb/).
 Note that the explanation of the transaction model described in this blog post is slightly out of date.
-See the <a href="#transaction-retries">Transaction Retries</a> section for more details.{{site.data.alerts.end}}
+See the [Transaction Retries](#transaction-retries) section for more details.
+{{site.data.alerts.end}}

 <div id="toc"></div>

-## SQL Statements
+## SQL statements

 Each of the following SQL statements control transactions in some way.